ravitiwari2002/Portfolio-RT/README.md

 ## Contact

-I'm always open to discussing work opportunities, collaborations, or general inquiries.
+I'm always open to discussing work opportunities or general inquiries.
 Feel free to reach out at ravitiwari2002@gmail.com

 Thank you for visiting my portfolio!